SWISS NATURALIZATION

 Becoming a Swiss citizen

 Children born overseas to a Swiss parent automatically hold Swiss citizenship until the age of 25 years old.
-If they hold another citizenship and have not been formally declared to the Swiss authorities, the Swiss nationality is lost after the age of 25 (art.
+If they hold another citizenship and have not been formally declared to the Swiss authorities, their Swiss nationality is lost after the age of 25 (art.
 7 al. 1 LN).

 Swiss citizenship